 Licensing & Certification

 In addition to educational credentials, some occupations require state licensing and/or third-party certification.
 It just depends on your particular career.
-In some cases, it also depends on the state you work in and the employer you work for.
+It also depends on the state you work in and the employer you work for in some cases.

-For example, mediators in some regions need to earn state certification in order to provide assistance in certain kinds of disputes.
+For example, mediators in some regions need to earn state certification to assist in certain kinds of disputes.
 Social workers, mental health counselors, lawyers, and K-12 public school teachers also need to earn state licenses or certification.

 Pastors, ministers, and clergy members of various faiths generally need to follow specific ordination processes for their particular religions.
 In some cases, faith leaders need to become certified after being ordained.
 In other cases, the ordination itself acts as a form of licensure or certification.